 - Body awareness increases

-- Young men inspect themselves more closely
+- Teenagers inspect themselves more closely

-What Age Do PPP Usually Appear?
+What Age Do Pearly Penile Papules Usually Appear?

-PPP are often first noticed between:
+PPP are most commonly noticed between:

 - Mid teens